monta-app/static/gdpr.md

  ### What data is stored

- - Name, first & last name (optional) - Used for user profile
+ - First & last name (optional) - Used for user profile
  - Profile image (optional) - Used for user profile, building trust for other users
  - Email (optional) - Used for User profile
  - Phone (optional) - Used for 2-factor login
- - Language the device is requesting - Used for for communicating in best possible language
+ - Language (optional, taken from device configuration) - Used for for communicating in best possible language
  - Country - Used for applying to local laws
  - IP address - Used for fraud detection & IP to coordinate when GPS is disabled / not ready
  - Device info (platform, os version, device) - Used for improving the app expirence.
 Eg if 1 problem only appears on iphone, but another on android only on samsung devices